trufnetwork/node/docs/development.md

 It layers `compose.admin.yaml` on the default compose file: host port `8485` bound to `127.0.0.1` only, kwild started with `--admin.listen 0.0.0.0:8485 --admin.notls`.
-Same trust model as the default unix socket — just over TCP.
+Convenient for on-host dev work, but **not equivalent to the default unix socket** — any process running as any user on the host can reach loopback TCP, while the unix socket gates access by filesystem permissions.
+For production on the same host, prefer the default unix socket; if you need the port open, pair it with `--admin.pass` or mTLS.
 Stop with the regular `task single:stop`.

 For **off-host access** (data provider's laptop, a different VM, a CI runner) set `TN_ADMIN_BIND=0.0.0.0` to expose the port and pick a real